UI to lift mask requirement in most indoor spaces Feb. 28

-URBANA — The University of Illinois' face covering requirement will lift in most non-instructional spaces by the end of the month, Chancellor Robert Jones announced Thursday morning.
+URBANA — The University of Illinois will lift its mask requirement for most non-instructional spaces by the end of the month, Chancellor Robert Jones announced Thursday morning.

 Face coverings will no longer be required in the majority of indoor spaces, except for health-care locations like McKinley Health and COVID-19 testing sites, transportation in Willard Airport and C-U Mass Transit buses, where a federal mandate still applies.